 • Only 30% use the hashtag on their PC’s or laptops

-• Chances of the tweets being re-tweeted are 55% more if they have a hashtags.
+• Chances of the tweets being re-tweeted are 55% more if they have a hashtag.

 • More than 50% of users would share hashtags more often if they knew there were some special promotional offers.

-If you are visiting an event and aren’t sure about the venue, the organizers would have designated a hashtag for all those who would be coming.
-Look on the literature or the events web-page to get the right hashtag.
+If you are visiting an event and aren’t sure about the venue, the organizers would have designated a hashtag for all those who would be becoming.
+Look on the literature or the events web page to get the right hashtag.

-The best way to find a right hashtag is to test the term out.
+The best way to find the right hashtag is to test the term out.
 Type it into the search box of the social media website and if it is in use, you will get a list of all related posts.
-It’s the thumb rule that larger the list, more popular the hashtag is.
+It’s the thumb rule that the larger the list, the more popular the hashtag is.

-Like any other marketing efforts, the hashtag needs to be promoted with a well planned strategy.
+Like any other marketing effort, the hashtag needs to be promoted with a well-planned strategy.
 Use it at all those places where your brand is being mentioned.
 Put it on your website, on the promotional materials of your company.
 All those tweets that use the hashtag, should be retweeted and invite the targeted users to submit their suggestions or experiences with your firm.

 • Don’t use your brand/company name: Use those hashtags that your targeted visitors would be actually searching.
 Your posts already bear the company name and other information.
 So, it means you only have to optimize a better social media strategy, than simply wasting time hashtagging the posts with your brand name.